telerik/ajax-docs/controls/diagram/functionality/rich-user-interaction.md

 ## Selection

 You can select multiple shapes and connections by clicking on an area in the diagram outside of a shape or a connection, holding down the left mouse button and dragging.When you do this, you will see the selection rectangle showcased in **Figure 3**.
 You will select all shapes that are partially or fully wrapped in this rectangle when you release the mouse button.
 An adorner, similar to the one in **Figure 3**, will appear around all shapes and connections in the selection.
-You can use this adorner to operate(**Rotate**, **Resize** and **Translate**) on all shapes in the selection.
+You can use this adorner to operate(**Resize** and **Translate**) on all shapes in the selection.

 >caption **Figure 3**: Selecting multiple shapes.